BryanNsoh/academic-claim-analyzer/batch_processor_guide.md

 ### How Exclusion Works
 When you specify exclusion criteria:
-1. Each paper is evaluated against all criteria
+1. Each paper is evaluated against all criteria.
-2. Criteria are evaluated based on paper's full text and metadata
+2. Criteria are evaluated based on the paper’s full text and metadata.
-3. Any paper matching ANY criterion is excluded
+3. Any paper matching **any** criterion is excluded.
-4. Results include the evaluation outcome for each criterion
+4. Results include the evaluation outcome for each criterion.
-5. Use this to systematically filter irrelevant papers
+5. Use this to systematically filter out irrelevant papers.

-Example thought process for criteria:
+Example:
 ```yaml
 exclusion_criteria:
   no_empirical: